Tuesday, January 31, 2012

 1956: Elvis Presley signed a contract with the William Morris Agency to represent him in arrangements with movie companies.

-1957: "Rock Around the Clock" by Bill Haley & the Comets, which officially marked the start of the Rock Era in 1955, went over a million in sales in the U.K.
+1957: "Rock Around The Clock" by Bill Haley & the Comets, which was a hit in Great Britain before it was re-released in the Untied States, went over a million in sales in the U.K., the first million-seller in Great Britain alone.

 1961: Bobby Darin hosted Bobby Darin and Friends on NBC, becoming the youngest person to headline a TV special.